afforeroc/express-cf/README.md

-# Create and configure a Express app to deploy on Cloud Foundry
+# Create and configure an Express app to deploy on Cloud Foundry
 This is a tutorial about how to create and configure a simple web app to deploy on cloud using Cloud Foundry service.<br>
 Additional, it contains a web app sample for study and use.